 Curriculum Map of the English Major

-The Bowdoin English Department takes a broad and varied approach to the study of Anglophone literature (British, American, and global) across a range of periods and genres.
 Students undertake a flexible path of rigorous study through the major in order to become engaged, informed, and resourceful readers and writers.
 Majors develop fluency in critical methodologies and paradigms of the field.
-Students may also choose from courses in creative writing, including poetry, fiction, non-fiction, and screenwriting.
-Our curriculum contributes to Africana Studies; Asian Studies; Cinema Studies; Environmental Studies; Gender, Sexuality and Women’s Studies; and Theater.
+Students may also choose from courses in creative writing, including poetry, fiction, nonfiction, and screenwriting.
+Our curriculum contributes to Africana studies; Asian studies; Cinema studies; environmental studies; gender, sexuality, and women’s studies; and theater.

 English Composition (1060) is a skills-based and workshop-driven class aimed at helping students to improve their writing.
 It focuses on the nuts and bolts of composition, including grammar and mechanics, modes of argumentation and analysis, and citation practices.
 Students gain portable writing skills for college and for life, through practice and revision.
 (Does not count for the English major.)

 The Art of Rhetoric (1070) is a workshop-driven class aimed at helping students perfect their writing and speaking.
 Intended for confident writers, it focuses on imitating excellent models of analysis drawn from the history of rhetoric and literature, including etymology, use of literature for writing persuasive prose, and modes of public speaking.
 (Does count toward the English major)

 Courses numbered in the 1100s are general introductions to Anglophone literature through broad overviews of particular genres, methods, and topics that transcend specific historical periods.
 Students learn to apply basic methods to literary analysis and cultivate greater appreciation of primary texts.
 Intended for prospective majors and non-majors alike.